 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 Fasten your seatbelts.
 We’ve compiled a list of the top credit card offers to consider right now for award flights to help you ring in a new year of travel.
 If you’re loyal to a particular airline, you can do well by opening an airline credit card that rewards you for your business with a more comfortable travel experience and extra miles for your next award trip.
 You get perks like free checked bags and priority boarding, along with benefits specific to each card.

-- Chase Sapphire Preferred Card: Best for beginners
+- Chase Sapphire Preferred Card

-- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® – Best for American Airlines flyers
+- CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

-- United℠ Explorer Card: Best for United flyers
+- United℠ Explorer Card

-- Delta SkyMiles® Gold American Express Card: Best for occasional Delta flyers
+- Delta SkyMiles® Gold American Express Card

-- Delta SkyMiles® Platinum American Express Card: Best for frequent Delta flyers
+- Delta SkyMiles® Platinum American Express Card

-- Alaska Airlines Visa Signature® credit card: Best for Alaska Airlines flyers
+- Alaska Airlines Visa Signature® credit card

 |Credit card||Best for||Annual fee|

-|Chase Sapphire Preferred® Card||Beginners||$95|
+|Chase Sapphire Preferred||Beginners||$95|

-|Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®||American Airlines flyers||$99, waived the first 12 months|
+|CitiBusiness® / AAdvantage® Platinum Select® Mastercard®||American Airlines flyers||$99, waived the first 12 months|

 |United℠ Explorer Card||United flyers||$95 annual fee, waived the first year|

-|Delta SkyMiles® Gold American Express Card||Occasional Delta flyers||$99, waived for the first year.
-See (rates and fees)|
+|Delta SkyMiles® Gold American Express Card||Occasional Delta flyers||$0 intro annual fee for the first year, then $99 (see rates & fees)|

-|Delta SkyMiles® Platinum American Express Card||Frequent Delta flyers||$250 See (rates and fees)|
+|Delta SkyMiles® Platinum American Express Card||Frequent Delta flyers||$250 see (rates and fees)|